Discover Lubec, Maine, Easternmost Town in America, For Fresh Lobster, Wild Blueberries and Downeast Hospitality

 Most vacationers consider a visit to Downeast Maine to be a weekend spent jostling through the crowds in Bar Harbor.
 But if that’s as far as you venture, you would be missing the true rugged beauty of a coastal Maine town that embraces the rhythm of the sea and centuries of seafaring traditions.

 For an authentic Downeast experience far from summer tourists and Starbucks, drive past Washington County’s wild blueberry barrens, and along Maine’s Bold Coast to discover Lubec, Maine on the edge of Passamaquoddy Bay.
 Perched at the furthest point east in the continental United States, the West Quoddy Head Lighthouse greets the very first rays of sun each day before the rest of America.
-And the genuine down home spirit of the residents and shopkeepers of Lubec will surely light your day as well.
+And the genuine down home spirit of the residents and shopkeepers of the tiny town of Lubec will surely light your day as well.

 Dock To Table Seafood at The Wharf